MichaelCurrin/static-sites-generator-resources/Jekyll/accordion.md

     </details>
 </details>

-Just be sure to not use indenting for the inner level (or just make sure there are no empty lines), otherwise your indented HTML becomes code blocks.
+Just be sure to not use indenting for the inner item, or just make sure there are no empty lines as above.
+Otherwise your indented HTML becomes markdown code blocks.

 ### Jekyll templating use

 Create an includes file and use it on a page.

-- `_includes/details.html` - or whatever name you like.
+- `_includes/accordion.html` - or whatever name you like.
     ```html
     <details>
     <summary><b>{{ include.title }}</b></summary>
     {{ include.description }}
     </details>
     ```